preco21/eslint-config/readme.md

 ## Available configs

-The package exposes a number of configs along with the `base` one.

-There are two types of the config:
+The package exposes two types of the config: `top-level` and `individual`.

-- `concrete`: A config that just works without any extra configuration.
-- `composable`: A config that can be composed to make customized configuration.

-### Concrete configs
+### Top-level configs

-[WIP]

-You can find concrete configs in the top-level of the package:
+Top-level configs work in a zero-configuration manner, which you don't need extra configuration to use the config:

 ```json
 {